monarch-initiative/biolink-api/obographs/README.md

 repo.
 It does not depend on any other module in this repo (other than prefixcommons), and will be moved to its own repo.

-This module maps (local or remote) ontologies to networkx MultiDiGraphs, and provides useful convenience methods over these, including display as graphs and trees.
+Thhis module provides a general purpose Ontology object that is bound to either remote services, PURLs or a local file, and provides various operations on these objects, including extraction to trees and subgraphs.
+See the command line examples below for a general picture.

-There are two ways of initiating a networkx graph:
+There are two ways of initiating an ontology object:

  * via a local obo-json file
  * via remote connections to OBO PURLs